Within the 64 acres of rolling landscaped gardens, discover the sculptured topiary peacocks and an island with a secret past.

 A great way for your little prince or princess to blow off some steam as they imagine ruling their own kingdom.
 Designed as a mini-fortress with slides, walkways and swings, the Pageant Playground is perfect for our younger guests.
 There is even a mini-playground perfect for even the tiniest of feet.

-The Pageant Playground is open subject to weather conditions and some areas of the playground are not accessible to push chairs.
+The Pageant Playground is open subject to weather conditions.

 The Mill remained largely unchanged until a fire in 1880 that destroyed all internal milling machinery, leaving nothing but the waterwheel and outer walls standing.
 Despite this tragedy, fourteen years later the latest technology made use of the Mill’s space and its riverside location, in the form of a water-powered electric generating plant, one of the earliest hydroelectric power stations in the country.